5 Tips To Help Your Company Succeed with Additive Manufacturing08 April 2021

 Establishing a closed-loop control system is considered the most efficient way to increase repeatability in AM.

-A closed-loop control system involves three steps: the first is the planning of the build through simulation; the second is machine and process monitoring; and finally, the use of the gathered data to analyse the printing process and adjust the system to prevent build failures and ensure reproducibility.
+A closed-loop control system involves three steps: the first is the planning of the build through simulation; the second is the machine and process monitoring; and finally, the use of the gathered data to analyse the printing process and adjust the system to prevent build failures and ensure reproducibility.

 Establishing such a system will require a high level of connectivity between machines and the ability to coordinate these processes.